ojalmaps/slug-school/JSON to Firestore/README.txt

 Instead of running the code:
   1. Open a terminal in VSC/whatever IDE you use
   2. Change directory to one level before the folder that contains everything
     a.
-Ex: If the path to the project is "/User/Programming/FOLDER_NAME" (My folder name was JSON-Firestore)
+Ex: If the path to the project is "/User/Programming/FOLDER_NAME"
     b.
 Navigate to "/User/Programming"
   3. Type in the command "node FOLDER_NAME"
     a.
 Because there is no html file, simply running the code will just produce a "localhost refused to connect" error